PhenoApps/Field-Book/docs/source/collect.rst

 Top toolbar
 ~~~~~~~~~~~

-By default, there are four buttons at the top of the screen (in addtion to the back navigation arrow).
+By default there are four buttons at the top of the screen (in addtion to the back navigation arrow).

-* The first (|search|) opens a search dialog for finding a specific entry.
+* The |search| tool opens a search dialog for finding a specific entry.

   .. figure:: /_static/images/collect/collect_search_dialog.png
    :width: 60%